tomszwarcer/PyBoltz/README.md

 ### About PyBoltz ###

-PyBoltz is an electron swarm Monte Carlo package for calcualting transport parameters of electrons in different gas mixtures that are relevant to particle detectors.
+PyBoltz is an electron swarm Monte Carlo package for calculating transport parameters of electrons in different gas mixtures that are relevant to particle detectors.

 To cite PyBoltz, and for more information: